sws2apps/sws2apps-docs/organized/docs/how-to-use/meetings/my-assignments.md

 # My assignments

 My assignments – is one of the most-used features of the Organized app.
 It's used by everyone in a congregation of Jehovah's Witnesses, who takes part in our weekly meetings.
-Here you can view all your upcoming assignments, whether it's a student assignments, public talk, Kingdom Hall cleaning or meeting duties.
+Here you can view all your upcoming assignments, whether it's a student assignment, public talk, Kingdom Hall cleaning, or meeting duties.

 ## Open 'My assignments' panel